 With that said, have no fear!
 Just like my sustainable and ethical fashion guide and my guide for sustainable & environmentally friendly fabrics, this article is filled with resources to help you make the most sustainable choices you can on the hunt for the sustainable ethical pyjamas of your dreams.

-What kinds of fabrics are ethical fair trade pyjamas made from?
+What kinds of fabrics are ethical fair trade pyjamas typically made from?

 While its conventional counterpart is processed using strong chemicals that can be harmful to the environment and to workers, 100% organic bamboo makes for comfy and durable fabric without toxic fallout.

 Bamboo is particularly desirable for pyjamas since it is soft and silky to the touch.
 It's also a natural moisture-wicker, helping to keep you at a comfortable temperature through the night.
-(Sleep.org, 2021)
+(The Sleep Doctor, 2022)

 Soft, lightweight, and breathable, organic cotton is a great sustainable alternative to its conventional or synthetic counterparts.